 The Rise of Google and Clickthrough Ads

 Around this time, Google emerged as perhaps the world’s greatest and most accurate search engine.
 In just a few years’ time, it launched a search engine that was superior to rivals such as HotBot, AltaVista, Lycos, and others.
 It quickly gained market share but ironically launched an impression-based advertising business in 2000.
+Visit Naa Songs to find out more information

 The Emergence of Social Networks